-1st Reversing and Offensive-oriented Trends Symposium 2017 (ROOTS)Academic workshop co-located with DeepSec November 16/17, Vienna "Science First!" at DeepSec 2017: The ROOTS Academic Workshop
+Reversing and Offensive-oriented Trends Symposium 2018 (ROOTS)Academic workshop co-located with DeepSec November 16/17, Vienna "Science First!
+Round two." at DeepSec 2018: The ROOTS Academic Workshop

 Topics of interest include but are not limited to:

 - The role of exploitation in the science of security